BOI Reporting for Travel Advisors in 2025: Compliance Guide

 6. Why this matters for Travel businesses

-• Many agencies and hotels set up LLCs for liability protection or tax reasons — these entities are in scope.
+• Many agencies and hotels set up LLCs for liability protection or tax reasons, these entities are in scope (depending on ownership)

 • Foreign travel groups establishing U.S. subsidiaries must also comply.